ignc-research/IR-multi-sim/docs/configurations.md

 run:
   engine:                   # str: "PyBullet" or "Isaac"
   load_model:               # bool: create new model or use an existing one
+  load_name:                # str: need to be a string of the path to the .zip file (starting with the model name, not use \\ for \)
+  save_name:                # str: name of the original model you want to continue training
   algorithm:                # possibility to define custom algorithm settings.
 Otherwise a default is used
     type:                   # str: "PPO", "TD3", "SAC", "A2C" or "DDPG"
     gamma:                  # float: Reinforcement learning specific parameter